 The UT Board of Trustees authorizes the awarding of honorary degrees to recognize individuals who have benefited the institution or society through outstanding achievements or leadership.
-The university is proud of the following individuals who have received an honorary degree:

 Honorary Doctor of Laws and Humane Letters in Ecology and Evolutionary Biology, Spring 2010

-Al Gore, a native of Carthage, Tennessee, was our nation’s forty-fifth vice president, serving with President Bill Clinton from 1993 to 2001.
+Al Gore, a native of Carthage, Tennessee, was our nation’s 45th vice president, serving with President Bill Clinton from 1993 to 2001.
 He won the 2007 Nobel Peace Prize with the Intergovernmental Panel on Climate Change for informing the world of the dangers posed by climate change.
 Gore was elected to the US Senate in 1984 and 1990.
 He represented Tennessee in the US House of Representatives from 1976 to 1982.

 Charles O. “Chad” Holliday

-BA, Industrial Engineering, 1970
+BS in Industrial Engineering, 1970

-Honorary Doctorate in Engineering, Fall 2012
+Honorary Doctor of Engineering, Fall 2012

-Nashville native Charles O. “Chad” Holliday, a 1970 engineering graduate, is chairman of the board of Bank of America.
+Nashville native Charles O. “Chad” Holliday, a 1970 engineering graduate, is the former chairman of the board of Bank of America.
 As CEO of DuPont from 1998 to 2008, he helped transition it from a chemical company to a science-based manufacturer and global leader in responsible, sustainable manufacturing.
 He has served on the board of directors for numerous companies and organizations and he is past chair of Catalyst, a leading nonprofit organization dedicated to expanding opportunities for women in business.
 He is also past chair of the US Council on Competitiveness, a nonpartisan governmental organization working to ensure US prosperity.

 Honorary Doctor of Laws, Spring 2013

 Nashville native John Seigenthaler was a renowned journalist and civil liberties advocate.
 He was editor, publisher, and CEO of the Nashville Tennessean and founding editorial director of USA Today.
-He passed away in July 2014 at the age of eighty-six.
+He passed away in July 2014 at the age of 86.
 In the early 1960s, he served as administrative assistant to Attorney General Robert F. Kennedy and negotiated with the governor of Alabama during the Freedom Rides.
 In 1991, he founded the First Amendment Center at Vanderbilt University.

-BA, Journalism, 1955
+BS in Journalism, 1955

 John Noble Wilford, a 1955 journalism graduate, is a two-time Pulitzer Prize–winning author and science journalist who spent most of his career at the New York Times.
 His front-page story about the first walk on the moon has become the most widely used account of the historic event.
 He won a Pulitzer Prize in 1984 for his reporting of science and space exploration, and again in 1987 as part of the team covering the space shuttle Challenger disaster.

-Honorary Doctor of Science and Letters in ecology and evolutionary biology, Fall 2014
+Honorary Doctor of Science and Letters in Ecology and Evolutionary Biology, Fall 2014

 Honorary Doctor of Humane Letters from the College of Communication and Information, Spring 2015